 - When the enzyme is not present, the reagent remains in the reduced state and is colorless.

-- You should note that while oxidase-positive bacteria are aerobic, they are not necessarily strict aerobes and may be capable of anaerobic respiration.
+- Although oxidase-positive bacteria are aerobic, they are not necessarily strict aerobes and may be capable of anaerobic respiration.

-- Similarly, you will obtain a false-negative result if your bacterial species possesses an oxidase incapable of reacting with the test reagent.
+- You will obtain a false-negative result if your bacterial species possess an oxidase incapable of reacting with the test reagent.

 Substrate Utilization Tests